-EU Member State authorities may grant an authorisation for such activities if (1) it is necessary for ensuring critical energy supply within the EU, as well as the transport of natural gas and oil, including refined petroleum products, from or through Russia into the EU, or (2) it exclusively concerns an entity or body operating in the energy sector in Russia owned by an entity or body which is incorporated or constituted under the law of an EU Member State.
+EU Member State authorities may grant an authorisation for such activities if (1) it is necessary for ensuring critical energy supply within the EU, as well as the transport of natural gas and oil, including refined petroleum products, from or through Russia into the EU (unless such activities are otherwise prohibited under Council Regulation (EU) No. 833/2014, as amended), or (2) it exclusively concerns an entity or body operating in the energy sector in Russia owned by an entity or body which is incorporated or constituted under the law of an EU Member State.